Skip to contents

 )

-GitHub Releases is the recommended approach for open-source projects.
+GitHub Releases is the default, and the right choice for most open-source projects.

 enable_auto_updates(